 The famous glass pyramid (Paris map) designed by architect I.M.
 Pei is the main entrance to the Louvre Museum.

 Full-day Louvre Museum entrance fee: 15 euros.

-Buy Louvre Museum tickets.
+Buy Museum tickets.